thrasher-corp/gocryptotrader/signaler/README.md

     * Windows TerminateProcess: https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-terminateprocess

 Notes
-    * If there's a decision to taken to include SIGABRT, keep in mind that catching it suppresses the default abort+core-dump diagnostics/behavior.
+    * If you decide to include SIGABRT, be aware that catching it suppresses the default abort+core-dump diagnostics.
 To preserve diagnostics, reset and re-raise SIGABRT after cleanup (Unix-only).

 ## Contribution